tscharly/c-mobile/README.md

 Hi everybody,

-the long-term idea is to set up a mobile network @ c-base.
+the idea is to set up a mobile network @ c-base.
+According to @laf0rge it should be not a big problem to get a test-license from BNetzA for this.
 Would be great if you would contribute and help us with ideas, joining discussions and sharing knowledge.

 charly